naveenalex349/AI1234/README.md

 What the program does?

 - You've to choose the color
 - You've to select: alphabet | Number | Symbol style
+- This project is tested with BrowserStack.
 - This is what qxresearch(alphabetic) looks like: h h